aadrika-nair/aadrika-nair/README.md

 ## Hi, I'm Aadrika

-🎓 I'm an 8th grader learning how to code
+🎓 I'm a 9th grader learning how to code
 💻 Currently working with Python!

 ##🚀 What I'm building
 - GUI apps (Tkinter)
 - Small games
-- School-related tools

 ## 🌱 What I'm learning
 - Python